TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Terms of Service.md

 5\.
 Subscriptions and Purchases

-**VIMEO PLUS AND PRO:** In addition to offering Basic (free) Vimeo memberships, we offer Vimeo Plus and Vimeo PRO subscriptions.
-Please see our subscription pages for current Plus and PRO features and pricing.
+**VIMEO PLUS, PRO AND BUSINESS:** In addition to offering Basic (free) Vimeo memberships, we offer Vimeo Plus, PRO, and Vimeo Business subscriptions.
+Please see our subscription pages for current Plus, PRO, and Business features and pricing.
 Features and prices are subject to change.
 Storage limits are calculated based upon source files.
 We reserve the right to charge for excessive use of bandwidth where plays occur on third-party sites and applications outside the native Vimeo player or apps.
-Vimeo PRO users who wish to obtain additional storage capacity, or additional bandwidth for applications not using the Vimeo player may request a custom account by contacting us here: vimeo.com/help/contact.
+Anyone who wishes to obtain storage capacity beyond what is offered with the Vimeo Business subscription, or additional bandwidth for applications not using the Vimeo player may request a custom account by contacting us here: vimeo.com/help/contact.
 Additional terms and conditions (to be shown prior to purchase) apply to custom accounts.
 All fees may be subject to taxes.

 **CANCELATION AND REFUNDS:** Users who purchase annual subscriptions have thirty (30) days after their purchase to cancel and receive a full refund.
 Users who purchase monthly subscriptions have five (5) days after purchase to cancel and receive a full refund.
 After the cancelation period ends, all purchases are final and all fees paid are non-refundable, even if your account is later terminated by Vimeo.
 If your account is terminated due to your breach of this Agreement during the relevant cancelation period, you will not be refunded.
 If you have questions, please contact us.

 **RENEWALS:** Subject to the terms hereof, you may choose to renew your subscription at the end of the subscription period.
 By default, all subscriptions are set to automatically renew for the same period of time as the original subscription.
 You may decline to renew at any time prior to the commencement of a renewal subscription.
 Vimeo reserves the right to deny subscriptions, renewals, and other purchases for any reason.
-PRO subscriptions offered beginning on October 15, 2013 may not be available to existing users whose storage as of that date exceeds the yearly maximum for a PRO account.
 Unused storage, plays, and other limits do not roll over to subsequent subscription periods.

-**END OF SUBSCRIPTION:** When a Vimeo Plus or PRO subscription ends, the account automatically becomes a Basic (free) account and Vimeo may disable access to or delete any content to comply with Basic account limits.
-When a custom or PRO Unlimited subscription ends, the account and its content may be deleted if the subscription is not renewed.
+**END OF SUBSCRIPTION:** When a Vimeo Plus, PRO, or Business subscription ends, the account automatically becomes a Basic (free) account and Vimeo may disable access to or delete any content to comply with Basic account limits.
+If you're using Vimeo for commercial purposes, you will need to maintain a Vimeo PRO, Business, or custom plan to continue hosting your videos.
+Your account and its content may be deleted if your subscription is not renewed.

 **OTHER PURCHASES:** Purchases of other products and services through the Vimeo Service are subject to our **Payment Addendum** and to other terms and conditions that are presented to you at the time of purchase.